CodePawfect/second-brain/TLS.md

 What is the purpose of TLS?::TLS (Transport Layer Security) encryptes data, ensures the data wasnt tampered and verifies the identity of the other party.

+What are TLS Certificates?::TLS certificates are used to establish trust between the client and server.
+They contain information about the identity of the server and are signed by a trusted third party (a Certificate Authority) to verify their authenticity.

+What happens during the TLS Handshake?::During the TLS handshake, the client and server exchange cryptographic information to authenticate each other, agree on encryption algorithms, and securely establish shared keys used to encrypt the communication.